Connect with others who understand.

 Powered By

-Multiple sclerosis (MS) can cause a wide range of symptoms, including pain in the muscles and joints (musculoskeletal pain).
-On MyMSTeam, the social network for people with MS, members often discuss tendonitis and joint pain.
+Multiple sclerosis (MS) can trigger a variety of symptoms, including musculoskeletal pain that affects both muscles and joints.
+On MyMSTeam, the social network for people with MS, members often discuss tendonitis in different parts of their bodies.

 One member asked, “Did anyone else randomly develop ‘tennis elbow’ because of MS?”
-Another wondered, “Does anyone experience pain in joints or have tendonitis they believe is a result of their MS or therapy drug?”
-Yet another member asked, “Has anyone experienced plantar fasciitis and MS?”
-Others have shared their common experiences with tendon pain, including neck, back, elbow, shoulder, hip, knee, and foot pain.
+Another wondered, “Has anyone experienced plantar fasciitis and MS?”
+Others share their common experiences with tendon pain, including neck, back, elbow, shoulder, hip, knee, and foot pain.

 What Are Tendons?

-Tendons are the fibrous tissue that connects muscle to bone.
+Tendons are strong, ropelike tissues made of fibers that connect muscle to bone.
 Many tendons attach to bone near the joints.
-Muscles, tendons, and ligaments (which connect bone to bone) are the infrastructure that supports joints, keeping them stable while allowing the joints to move.
+Muscles, tendons, and ligaments (which connect bones to each other) work together like a support system for joints, keeping them stable while allowing movement.

 What Is Tendonitis?

-Tendonitis (sometimes spelled tendinitis) is a type of tendinopathy, an umbrella term to describe different types of tendon injury and inflammation.
+Tendonitis is a type of tendinopathy, an umbrella term to describe different types of tendon injury and inflammation.
 Tendinopathies include:

 • Tendonitis — Inflammation of tendons